ivannofick/belajar-docker/README.md

 24. docker exec -it "name redis continaer" bash (run redis-cli using run bash) examp : docker exec -it redis-server bash

+25. To delete all containers including its volumes use, docker rm -vf $(docker ps -aq)
+26. To delete all the images,
+          docker rmi -f $(docker images -aq)